 Under the school's licensing agreement with Microsoft, students and staff may download and install the Microsoft Office 365 Pro Plus software suite for PC and/or Mac on up to 15 different personal devices using their school email address.
 Click here to download your free Microsoft Office software.

-All students are provided with a G Suite for Education account.
-This service includes both a Google Mail account and a Google Drive account.
+All students are provided with a Google Workspace for Education account.
+This service includes both a Google Mail account and a Google Drive account, as well as access to Google Classroom.
 This service is provided free of charge for the duration of each student's enrolment at the college.
 All school related email communications are sent to this Google Mail account.
 Google Drive provides students with 25 GB of online file storage, the ability to collaborate with teachers and peers and online access to software applications like word processing, presentations, drawing, etc.

 At Glendowie College we emphasise 'respectful relationships' across the school, and this includes online.
 Student and staff behaviour online is covered by school rules - including behaviour out of school hours if it affects the learning or wellbeing of other students or staff.